 Prices for the Lincoln Aviator ranged from $ 39,940 for the base RWD model to $ 42,890 for the AWD model, so this is not a model to be playing around with.
 The Lincoln Aviator was a mid-size luxury Sport Utility Vehicle from the Ford Motor Company’s Lincoln-Mercury Division.
 It was introduced in 2003, and production ended quite quickly in 2005.
 The Aviator was built exclusively at Ford’s St. Louis Assembly plant in Hazelwood, Missouri.
 It faced competition from the Cadillac SRX, the Lexus GX, which happened to be launched at the same time as the Aviator, and the Infiniti FX.

-Vehicle Transport Costs For The Lincoln Aviator
+Vehicle Transport Costs For The¬†Lincoln Aviator¬

 The original Aviator’s styling hewed intentionally close to that of its previous role model, the Navigator, and Lincoln itself played up the similarity with magazine ads that read, “Imitation is the sincerest form of flattery.
 Especially when it’s yourself you’re imitating”.
 In reality, this tag line was too long and too convoluted to actually attract buyers.
 People like to flatter themselves, but not so blatantly.
 The Aviator seemed to have been met with relatively positive press coverage, and even Car and Driver magazine said in a comparison test, in which the Aviator tied for fifth place, that the car’s high price and lack of certain features held it out of contention for the top spots.
-This was more or less like saying, ‚Äúyou are good, but not good enough”.
-More details on the Lincoln Aviator here¬†.
-Vehicle transport costs for the Lincoln Aviator are available on this page using our original shipping quote calculator.<< Back to Vehicle Index
+This was more or less like saying, ‚Äúyou are good, but not good enough”¬Ě. More details on the Lincoln Aviator here¬†.
+Vehicle transport costs for the Lincoln Aviator are available using our¬†original shipping quote calculator.<< Back to Vehicle Index